FAQ

 No. There are great ideas in Montessori schools and we are not planning on mimicking that approach.
 If a student shows a strength in science, technology and math, this strength will be nurtured.
 Some ideas will be similar to Montessori, STEM and Project Based Learning, but our vision for Treffert Way isn’t being done, to our knowledge…and we have been looking!

 The culture of our school will be that we are all one community.
-Each week we will have a community group time.
-Community time will consist of sharing and recognition.

 Daily schedules will incorporate the following:

-• Homeroom – Every morning and afternoon students will go to the same homeroom teacher.
+• Advisory – Every morning and afternoon students will go to the same homeroom teacher.
 Preview of the day and a mindfulness (regulation) activity will be provided each morning.
 Afternoon will consist of sharing and organizing.

 • Integrated Learning Time – classroom instruction